joestubbs/coe379L-sp24/docs/unit04/intro_to_transformers.rst

     :width: 800px
     :align: center

-ELIZA wwas able to resemble human-like behaviors on occasion, though its practical use was relatively limited.
+ELIZA was able to resemble human-like behaviors on occasion, though its practical use was relatively limited.

 In the 1970s, NPL researchers introduced the notion of *ontologies*, that is, formally structured and